databricks-industry-solutions/security-analysis-tool/docs/setup/aws.md

 - Go to the [Account Console](https://accounts.cloud.databricks.com)
 - On the left side bar menu, click on `User management`
 - Select `Service Principal` and then `Add service principal`
+- The Service Principal must be granted the `Account Admin` role.
+This role provides the ability to manage account-level settings and permissions.
+- Assign the Workspace Admin Role: The Service Principal must be assigned the `Workspace Admin` role for each workspace it will manage.
+This role provides the ability to manage workspace-level settings and permissions.
+- Add to the Metastore Admin Group: The Service Principal must be added to the `Metastore Admin` group or role.
+This role provides the ability to manage metastore-level settings and permissions.
 - Type a new name for the service principal and then create a new OAuth Secret.
 - Save the `Secret` and `Client ID`
 - To deploy SAT in a workspace, you must add the Service Principal to the workspace.